How To Change your Steam Account Name

 Change your Steam profile name

-Your Steam profile name is different.
+Your Steam profile name is another matter.
 This is the name that appears at the top of the page or in the top right.
-This is the name your friends see and will use to contact you in-game.
+This is the name your friends will see and use to contact you in-game.
 You can change this name.

 - Click View Profile in the dropdown menu.